Kireedam (2007 film): Plot

 In Trichy, Rajarajan, a police constable, lives with his loving family: wife Rajeswari, two sons, and two daughters.
-He aspires for his elder son, Sakthivel "Sakthi," to become a police sub-inspector.
+He wants his elder son, Sakthivel, to become a police sub-inspector.
 Rajarajan has a cordial and amiable relationship with Sakthi.
 Rajarajan's unwavering commitment to honesty often lands him in trouble.
-Meanwhile, Sakthi proposes to Divya, after a few encounters and she eventually reciprocates.
-Rajarajan, delighted by their love, arranges their engagement.
+Meanwhile, Sakthi proposes to Divya after a few encounters, and she eventually reciprocates.
+Delighted by their love, Rajarajan arranges their engagement.
 Sakthi successfully clears his sub-inspector exams and heads to Chennai for the interview.

 However, Rajarajan's life takes a turn when he reprimands an MLA's son for a traffic offense.
 The MLA demands an apology, but Rajarajan refuses, leading to his punishment transfer to Kodiyakkarai, under the tyrannical control of local don Varadarajan "Varadan," who dominates the harbor and instills fear among the locals.
 When Rajarajan arrests one of Varadan's henchmen, Varadan retaliates, beating Rajarajan.
-Sakthi, who happens to be at the market, intervenes to protect his father.
+Sakthi, who is at the market, intervenes to protect his father.
 Varadan attacks Sakthi, but Sakthi overpowers him, shattering Rajarajan's dream of making him a policeman.
 The villagers celebrate Sakthi's bravery.
-Varadan, recovered from his injuries, vows to avenge his defeat.
-But, he and his associates are arrested for murder charges related to the killing of Munnar Ravi.
+Varadan recovers from his injuries and vows to avenge his defeat, but he and his associates are arrested on murder charges related to the killing of Munnar Ravi.
 A bar fight instigated by Sakthi's friend Kumar mistakenly implicates Sakthi, further complicating his life.